STEM(ICT) Abroad Program

 Dates and Fees

-2018 Barcelona STEM Abroad at Universitat Pompeu Fabra Spring Semester
+2020 Barcelona STEM(ICT) Abroad at Universitat Pompeu Fabra Spring Semester

-2018 Barcelona STEM Abroad at Universitat Pompeu Fabra Fall Semester
+2020 Barcelona STEM(ICT) Abroad at Universitat Pompeu Fabra Fall Semester

 Other Programs in Barcelona

-The Spanish Studies STEM program is designed to allow you to complete coursework in English, as you gain an understanding of Spanish culture and language.
+The Spanish Studies STEM(ICT) program is designed to allow you to complete coursework in English, as you gain an understanding of Spanish culture and language.
 The key areas available are:

 Experience the typical hustle and bustle of Barcelona on La Rambla, take a stroll through one of the many barrios, or enjoy any of its famous Mediterranean beaches.
 This city is host to several UNESCO World Heritage sights, attracting millions of visitors each year.